makidoja/DXLOG_KSTChat/README.md

 - Closing or hiding the main KST Chat Bridge window now also closes the associated Map window.
 - The Map refresh timer and map resources are therefore disposed immediately with the bridge window.

+## v2.4.1 maintenance fixes

+- Incoming messages no longer change the selected station, map trace or AirScout path.
+- Prepare Contact updates AirScout silently without raising the AirScout window.
+- Prepare Contact now inserts the callsign and KST locator into the active DXLog entry line after the context menu closes.
+- Use **Show path in AirScout** when you deliberately want AirScout brought to the foreground.